 - 1. The EVA5000/EVA3000 Storage System is supported in all SAN Fabric topology configurations described in this guide.
 The EVA5000/EVA3000 is compatible in SANs using the Fibre Channel switches listed in Table 17, Table 18, and Table 20. - 2.
 For SANs with more than 1024 HBAs, an HSV controller must be zoned so that it can see no more than 1024 HBAs.
-It may be necessary to add a zone to a SAN to satisfy the 1024 HBA limit. - 3.
-The supported platforms and operating systems are listed in this section on page 103. - 4.
+It may be necessary to add a zone to a SAN to satisfy the 1024 HBA limit.
+(The limit is 256 HBAs when using Continuous Access EVA.) - 3.
+The supported platforms and operating systems are listed in this section on page 105. - 4.
 Shared access and heterogeneous platform zoning requirements are listed in Table 31. - 5.
 Supports Multiple-Bus Failover mode only.
 Generally, Multiple-Bus Failover requires a minimum of 2 Fibre Channel HBAs and native operating system or layered multi-path driver functionality.
 Refer to the whitepaper listed below for exceptions. - 6.
 Supports connection of single HBA servers, refer to the whitepaper "Connecting Single HBA Servers to the Enterprise Virtual Array without Multipathing Software" at:

-ftp://ftp.compag.com/pub/products/storageworks/whitepapers and also http://storage.inet.cpqcorp.net/Document Storage/whitepapers/new library/SingleHBA for E VA-HP3 121002.pdf
+ftp://ftp.compaq.com/pub/products/storageworks/whitepapers and also http://storage.inet.Compaqcorp.net/Document\Storage/whitepapers/new\library/SingleHBA for EVA-HP3 121002.pdf

-Note: Single HBA servers, and servers without multi-pathing software are NOT supported by Continuous Access EVA at this time.
+Note: Servers without multi-pathing software are NOT supported by Continuous Access EVA at this time.

-7. Overlapping zones are supported with disk and tape.
+- 7. Overlapping zones are supported with disk and tape. - 8.
+Overlapping storage port zones supported if more than one operating system needs to share an array port.

-- 8. Overlapping storage port zones supported if more than one operating system needs to share an array port. - 9.
-When using HP-UX, supports EVA connection to a common server with XP/VA storage systems.
-Requires separate Autopath and Secure Path HBAs and zones.
-Refer to the array Streams for the required minimum versions of Autopath and Secure Path.
-See Figure 27.
-This is supported with B-Series and M-Series switches only. - 10.
-Supports simultaneous access to EVA5000/EVA3000 and EMA/ESA12000, EMA16000, MA/RA8000, MA6000 storage systems from the same Server/HBA when both storage system families use common HBA, driver, and multi-path software versions.
-Refer to the latest Streams documents for details. - 11.
-Servers accessing EVA5000/EVA3000s must not have access to HP XP or VA storage systems, or MSA1000, RA4100 or RA4000 storage systems.
+- 9. Supports simultaneous access to EMA/ESA12000, EMA16000, MA/RA8000, or MA6000 storage systems and the EVA5000/EVA3000 from the same Server/HBA when both storage system families use common HBA, driver, and multi-path software versions.
+Refer to "Common Server Access", page 96 for more information. - Refer to Chapter 3 for information about configuring the Storage Management Appliance to manage EVA5000/EVA3000s and EMA/ESA12000, EMA16000, MA/RA8000, MA6000 storage systems in the same SAN. - 10.
+In general, servers accessing EVA5000/EVA3000s must not have access to HP XP or VA storage systems, or MSA1000, RA4100 or RA4000 storage systems.
 Zoning is required when configuring these storage system types in the same physical SAN.

-As an exception to this rule, certain storage solutions utilizing multiple storage types, for example, disk and tape, may specify support for common server access.
-In those cases, refer to the specific storage solution documentation for the supported common access configurations and rules.

-- 12. SSP/LUN level masking Use storage system LUN presentation to enable/disable LUN access to specific hosts. - 13.
+Refer to "Common Server Access", page 96 for supported common server access configurations. - 11.
+SSP/LUN level masking Use storage system LUN presentation to enable/disable LUN access to specific hosts. - 12.
 All host table entries must have the proper operating system type parameter set based on the platform type accessing the assigned LUNs.